Tony Jackson offers some timely advice

 Pens, feeders and protection

-Let us assume that you have been able to engage the sympathies of a friendly farmer and a financial arrangement has been agreed with, it is to be hoped, a substantial lease. then the real graft begins!
+Once a friendly farmer has offered support and a financial arrangement has been agreed with, it is to be hoped, a substantial lease. then the real work begins!

 The modest DIY shoot in which I am involved incorporates two small adjacent farms with a total of around 400 acres.
 We have numerous substantial hedges and two woods, in one of which a release pen large enough to cope with 350 poults has been sited.
 Initially, we had to clear the ground, remove a number of small trees and ensure that the perimeter where the wire would be placed was clear of obstacles.
 Fortunately, a nearby stream offers a source of water for the birds in the pen but it is essential to ensure that water is readily available and that containers are kept clean and topped up.